UoM-ResPlat-DevOps/unimelb-mf-clients/docs/unimelb-mf-upload.md

     unimelb-mf-upload [OPTIONS] --namespace <dst-namespace> <src-dir1> [<src-dir2>...]

 DESCRIPTION:
     Upload local files to Mediaflux.
-Pre-existing files in Mediaflux can be skipped or overwritten.
+If the file pre-exists in Mediaflux and is the same as that being uploaded, the Mediaflux asset is not modified.
+However, if the files are different, then a new version of the asset will be created.
 In Daemon mode, the process will only upload new files since the process last executed.

 OPTIONS:
     --mf.config <mflux.cfg>                   Path to the config file that contains Mediaflux server details and user credentials.